 This post is part of a series highlighting the findings from the 2024 Kinder Houston Area Survey.

 The arrival of Hurricane Beryl on July 8 placed the Houston area into a state of recovery once again.
 Less than two months earlier, on May 16, a derecho hit the region, killing eight people and causing more than $1.2 billion in damage in Texas and neighboring states, according to the National Oceanic and Atmospheric Administration.
-A hail storm on May 27 caused more than $2 billion in damage in Texas, according to NOAA.
+Straight line winds in a derecho are intensified by climate change, according to a 2023 article in the Nature Climate Change scientific journal.

 Beryl made landfall on the Yucatán Peninsula on July 5 as a Category 2 hurricane.
-It became unorganized and briefly lost its hurricane status, but reorganized and intensified in the Gulf of Mexico and made landfall near Matagorda, Texas, as a Category 1 hurricane on July 8.
+It became unorganized and briefly lost its hurricane status.
+As it turned toward Texas, Beryl reintensified in the Gulf of Mexico, which has been experiencing record high temperatures.
+The storm made landfall near Matagorda, Texas, as a Category 1 hurricane on July 8.

 While it was still in the Caribbean, Beryl made history as the earliest storm on record to gain Category 4 and Category 5 designations.
 Andra Garner, an assistant professor in environmental science at Rowan University, told NPR much of Beryl’s strength can be attributed to human-caused climate change.